HONORED ON PANEL 21W, LINE 20 OF THE WALL

 Vietnam Sept 1968- Sept 1969

-Today, on the anniversary of your passing, I ran a mile with you in my thoughts and prayers.
-Rest in Peace, dear brother.
+This is the 4th year, on the anniversary of your passing, that I ran a mile with you in my thoughts and prayers.
+Rest in Peace, Dear Brother.

 Each year since September 2015, at the annual 5th Division Army reunion, members of the Society of the Fifth Division, U.S Army remember the 514 soldiers from the 1st Brigade, 5th Division, who were Killed in Action in Vietnam.
 You are among the soldiers remembered.
 You Are Not Forgotten!